AntonyQuang/Rail-Statistics-Dashboard/README.md

 # Status and Roadmap

-The application is currently in a functional state, but there is still room for improvement and new features to be added.
+The dashboard is currently in a functional state, but there is still room for improvement and new features to be added.
 The project roadmap includes adding more variables, studying other data sources, and consideration of other countries.
+For the dashboard specifically, future updates for consideration include introducing mobile device compatibility.